igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 is referring only to packets with protocol headers that include the latency bits.

-{{QUIC-TRANSPORT}} introduces an explicit per-flow transport-layer signal for hybrid measurement of RTT.
-This signal consists of a Spin bit that toggles once per RTT. {{QUIC-SPIN}} discusses an additional two-bit Valid Edge Counter (VEC) to compensate for loss and reordering of the Spin bit and increase fidelity of the signal in less than ideal network conditions.
+In section 17.4, {{QUIC-TRANSPORT}} introduces an explicit per-flow transport-layer signal for hybrid measurement of RTT.
+This signal consists of a Spin bit that toggles once per RTT.
+Section 4 of {{QUIC-SPIN}} discusses an additional two-bit Valid Edge Counter (VEC) to compensate for loss and reordering of the Spin bit and increase fidelity of the signal in less than ideal network conditions.

 This document introduces a stand-alone single-bit delay signal that can be used by passive observers to measure the RTT of a network flow, avoiding the Spin bit